-5.2.
+6.2.
 My Basket

 My Basket is for collecting resources to perform bulk actions on them.
-The contents of your Basket can be viewed at any time by clicking the My Basket tab near the top of the screen.
-The number of resources held in your Basket at any given time is indicated on your My Basket button.
+The contents of your Basket can be viewed at any time by clicking the My Basket button near the top of the screen.

-Any resource you see in intraLibrary can be added to your Basket by clicking on the Add to Basket button: .
-Once a resource is in your Basket, its Add to Basket button becomes a Remove from Basket button . so you can immediately remove any resource from your Basket without having to go to the Basket.
+Any resource you see in intraLibrary can be added to your Basket by clicking on the Add to

+Basket button: Once a resource is in your Basket, its Add to Basket button becomes a Remove from Basket button , so you can immediately remove any resource from your Basket without having to go to the Basket.